MKoding/mkoding/README.md

 * 🎓 I'm a Software Engineer student at UPNA
 * 🗂 You can see some of my projects here on GitHub
 * 🔭 I’m currently working on IOS App Development
-* ⚡ Fun fact: I'm a coffe lover ☕️
+* ⚡ Fun fact: I'm a coffee lover ☕️

 ## 📈 Github Stats